lasp/xmera/docs/source/releases/xmera-known-issues.rst

 - WINDOWS ONLY: Windows users cannot currently run pytest directly on Xmera ``src/`` directory (there will be non-resolved python path issues that will result in erroneous ImportErrors).
 Instead, to verify proper installation of Xmera, windows users must enter the specific subdirectory they are attempting to test, only then to run pytest.
 This should result in appropriate behavior.
 Right now there is no known solution to this issue.
 - Here the reaction wheel dynamics have been modified such that the RW state output message is no longer hard-coded to ``rw_config_0_data``, etc.  Rather, now the ``modelTag`` string is pre-pended to make this output msg name unique with.
 Any scripts that is logging this RW state message will have to be updated.
 The reason for this change is to allow multiple spacecraft to have RW devices and unique RW state messages.
 - There was an issue doing a clean compile using Python 2 which is addressed in the next version
-- :ref:`test_reactionWheelStateEffector_integrated` didn't run on Python 2, this is fixed in the next version.
+- ``test_reactionWheelStateEffector_integrated`` didn't run on Python 2, this is fixed in the next version.

 **Version 1.4.2**